pyapi-gitlab/pyapi-gitlab/README.md

  - All methods have documentation (Inside the library only, the docs are lagging a bit behind).
  - New fork api that allows to actually fork a project instead of doing fork relations
  - New label methods (getlabel, createlabel, editlabel, deletelabel)
+ - All get* methods that return more than one item support pagination.
+Check page and per_page args.
+Default to first page and 20 items per page.

+ - BREAKING CHANGE: Old sudo arg in methods to execute as other user is gone.
+Now there is a method setsudo(user_id/user_username) which will setup the header, so all the subsequent API calls will be done as that user.
+To get back to your user just do a setsudo() and the sudo parameter will be cleared
  - BREAKING CHANGE: Some methods were returning True or False instead of the object created.
 Now all the methods in which there is something returning from the server is returned as a dictionary/list of dictionaries to the user
- - BREAKING CHANGE: Some methods now use kwargs for the optional parameters so the code is more easy.
-For example, createissue now will take as much optional named params as you want without making the code unreadable.
+ - BREAKING CHANGE: Some methods now use kwargs for the optional parameters so the code is more easy and readable.
+Methods affected: createproject, createprojectuser, createmilestone, editmilestone, updatemergerequest
  - BREAKING CHANGE: Project wallnotes does not exist anymore, seems that they have been moved to project snippets (getsnippets, getsnippet, createsnippet, deletesnippet)
  - BREAKING CHANGE: Removed getreadme method as its not part of the gitlab api, nor was it ever.
  - BREAKING CHANGE: Old methods that started with list* are not get*.
 This is done in order to have a proper naming convention instead of having mixed listsomething and then getsomething.
 The actual
+ - BREAKING CHANGE: Old methods with new names: getownprojects -> getprojectsowned, getallprojects -> getprojectsall

 ## Examples/Documentation